 “What do you do?”
 “Tell me about your company” and “How long have you been with your company/this industry/this association?” are all typical openers and they get typical answers… and pretty boring ones.
 Try a few alternative questions instead e.g.

-“What clever tip or new thing have your learned this week?”
+- “What clever tip, or new thing, have you learned this week?”

 The point is that you want to have provoking questions that initiate conversation out of the norm.
 These questions should give you that.
 Once the person has answered, you have just one more question to pose: “That’s great, is there some way I can help you?”

 I watched a networking star work a room at a cocktail party the other evening.
 She introduced herself, fielded a question or two, ask if she could help and then she simply put her hand out to shake hands and said, “It has been so nice to spend a few minutes getting to know you, I hope you have a great week.”
 She smiled graciously and moved on.
 She took the initiative to introduce, she controlled the conversation with a few questions, and then exited.
 There is a courtesy to be observed at a networking event which involves not monopolising someone else’s time.
 This rhythm that this lady set was the right tempo to accomplish what a networking event should set out to do.